(Endorsed, July 2020)

 - Following a tick bite, prompt detection and removal of an attached tick can reduce the likelihood of disease transmission.
 Proper removal of the intact tick can be achieved mechanical means using an instrument like fine-tipped tweezers.
 Removal via burning is not recommended.

 - Tick species identification is recommended to determine risk of infection and is available in most commercial laboratories and at some local health departments.

-- Testing for Borrelia burgdorferi is not necessary.
+- Testing for not necessary.
 Individuals with a high-risk tick bite may be given prophylactic single dose of oral doxycycline within 72 hours of tick removal.